 - Almond Milk: 1 cup, unsweetned.
 I use Almond Milk because dairy makes my skin break out and soy milk (soy in general) can be detrimental to your hormones.

-- Coconut Oil: 1 teaspoon.
+- Coconut Oil: 1 teaspoon to 1 tablespoon.
 Coconut oil has a ridiculous amount of benefits with a few being: promotes balanced weight, cellular health and helps maintain proper hormone levels.

-- Turmeric: 1 teaspoon.
+- Turmeric: 1 teaspoon to 1 tablespoon.
 Turmeric helps treat inflammatory diseases like PCOs, Endometriosis, uterine fibroids and ovarian cysts.
 It’s a powerful antioxidant that helps protect the liver which promotes hormone balance.
 The only downside is this tastes disgusting which is why I can’t deal with more than a teaspoon.

 - Spinach: one handful.
 Spinach is great because it has a lot of benefits and a very mild taste.
 Some of those benefits are: excellent source of vitamin K, vitamin A, manganese, folate, magnesium, iron, vitamin C, vitamin B2, calcium, potassium, and vitamin B6.
 It’s also a good source of dietary fiber, copper, protein, phosphorus, zinc and vitamin E. In addition, it is a good source of omega-3 fatty acids, niacin and selenium.